Paulo Avelino: Personal life

-Paulo has a son with LJ Reyes.
+Paulo has a son named Ethan Akio “Aki” with LJ Reyes.

-In May 2018, Avelino began a relationship with Jodie Tarasek, a Filipino-Australian model.
+In May 2018, Avelino was in a relationship with Jodie Tarasek, a Filipino-Australian model.

+Health

 On March 15, 2024, Avelino revealed he suffered a dislocated right shoulder due to weightlifting.
 “My aura or look comes with the role I am doing.
 Here in 'Secretary Kim,' I am dapper,” he explained.

+Interest

+Avelino is a motorcycle enthusiast.
+He owns a BMW Motorrad R nineT and Norton Commando 961 Café MkII.
+During his free time, he loves to cruise with his motorbike on an open road.
+Growing up, he saw his father rode a motorbike which increased his fascination with motor bikes.
+He underwent motor bike training at California Superbike School Philippines in Parañaque.
+He is a member of Euro Monkeys Philippines, a group of motorcycle conglomerate which promotes safe motorcycle riding.

+He is an avid gamer and E-sports competitive player.
+He also loves cycling, rock/wall climbing, jogging and running.